Optimal Gum Health for Seniors

 Steps You Can Take

-As you age, it is essential to keep up with your gum health.
-Doing so is an important link in lowering your risk factors for other serious ailments such as heart disease, stroke, and the impacts of Alzheimer’s disease.
-You can keep your gums healthy by brushing twice each day for a full two minutes.
-Be sure to regularly floss your teeth as well.
+As you age, keeping up with your gum health is essential.
+Doing so is a vital link in lowering your risk factors for other serious ailments such as heart disease, stroke, and the impacts of Alzheimer’s disease.
+You can keep your gums healthy by brushing twice daily for two minutes.
+Be sure to floss your teeth as well regularly.
 Flossing is an effective way to clean the hard-to-reach cracks and gaps where plaque builds up.
 Schedule a visit with our Shelby Charter Township dentist for a complete gum evaluation.
 We can work with you to devise a course of action to ensure healthy gums.